ANCSLEEP BLOG

 Most common causes of chronic fatigue - Anchrage Sleep Center

-Chronic fatigue tends to zap your enjoyment out of life.
-Small chores become a bid deal.
+Chronic fatigue can significantly affect the quality of life.
+Small chores become a big deal.
 It’s hard to function at work or school.
 You lose the drive to spend time with friends and loved ones.
-In so many words, chronic fatigue makes you less yourself.
+In other words, chronic fatigue makes you feel like less of yourself.

 Fortunately, there are usually identifiable causes for chronic fatigue.
 They tend to be either: